khaigh/vagrant-development-vm/README.md

 # vagrant-development-vm

 This repo holds all my configuration for my development environment.
-It supports osx, windows, and linux environments.leveraging vargant.
+It supports osx, windows, and linux environments leveraging vargant.

 ## requirements